Tetrahymena

-Tetrahymena, a unicellular eukaryote, is a genus of free-living ciliates.
+Tetrahymena is a genus of free-living ciliates, examples of unicellular eukaryotes.
 The genus Tetrahymena is the most widely studied member of its phylum.
 It can produce, store and react with different types of hormones.
 Tetrahymena cells can recognize both related and hostile cells.

 They can also switch from commensalistic to pathogenic modes of survival.
 They are common in freshwater lakes, ponds, and streams.

 Tetrahymena species used as model organisms in biomedical research are T. thermophila and T. pyriformis.
+Their main claim to fame is their role in the discovery of telomeres and telomerase which is based on the fact that ciliates are one of the richest sources for these molecules.

 T. thermophila: a model organism in experimental biology

 As a ciliated protozoan, Tetrahymena thermophila exhibits nuclear dimorphism: two types of cell nuclei.
 They have a bigger, non-germline macronucleus and a small, germline micronucleus in each cell at the same time and these two carry out different functions with distinct cytological and biological properties.
 This unique versatility allows scientists to use Tetrahymena to identify several key factors regarding gene expression and genome integrity.
 In addition, Tetrahymena possess hundreds of cilia and has complicated microtubule structures, making it an optimal model to illustrate the diversity and functions of microtubule arrays.